 From playground to ambassadors for landscape

-The participating LI members have been awarded ‘Ambassador for Landscape‘ in recognition of inspiring the students and raising the profile of the profession.
+The participating LI members have been awarded ‘Ambassador for Landscape‘ status in recognition of inspiring the students and raising the profile of the profession.
 Ambassadors are LI members who volunteer to promote landscape architecture through schools and educational activities.